SolarFramework/Sample-Mapping/Mapping/SolARPipeline_Mapping_Multi_Remote/tests/README.md

       labels:
         app: mapping-pipeline
 ```
-- **container parameters**: this part is important because it defines the Docker image you want to deploy (in this sample *image: supra-docker-virtual.repository.b-com.com/artwin/solar/pipeline/mapping-multi-remote:latest*),
+- **container parameters**: this part is important because it defines the Docker image you want to deploy (in this sample _image: https://artifact.b-com.com/webapp/#/artifacts/browse/tree/General/solar-docker-local/mapping/0.9.3/mapping-multi-remote/latest_),
 and some parameters of the Docker container used at runtime:

 * XPCF_GRPC_SERVER_LOG_LEVEL: the log level of the mapping pipeline (DEBUG, CRITICAL, ERROR, INFO, TRACE, WARNING)